 Some words about Wireless Doorbell Systems

 In the coming days, if you find yourself shopping for a replacement doorbell, you will also come across wireless doorbell systems.
 With these, you have a push-button transmitter outside of the house and a mated receiver built into the doorbell unit.
 No wires.
-Within the house, the transformer may be used – but even this is no longer truly necessary as the doorbell unit may be powered with batteries.
+Within the house, the transformer may be used – but even this is no longer truly necessary as the doorbell unit may be powered with batteries or it can simply plug into an outlet.
 (In fact, electronic doorbell systems often have the option of battery power as well, and can sometimes be turned into wireless systems in total.)
 One nice advantage to wireless doorbell systems is that it’s easy to have numerous doorbell units in the house, all associated with the one push-button outside the front door.
 You can even install doorbell units in the backyard or garage, so it’s much easier to hear the bell from remote areas.
 Some even provide the option to flash a light as a secondary indicator.

 Conventional “wired” chime doorbell systems (like the one I replaced above) are still used all over – they’re sturdy and cost effective.
 But everything evolves over time.

 So – What was wrong with my Chime Door Bell?

 The transformer was fine, the voltages were matched (via markings on the transformer and more importantly, by explicit measurement) and the push-button worked – though I opted to change it anyway as it was starting to look a little ratty.